 - $2.73 per 18 oz container (13 servings) equaling $0.21 per 1/2 cup serving

 Whichever you choose or have on hand, proper storage is crucial.
-How you store brown rice, oatmeal, fruit or vegetables can affect how long they last before going bad and how they taste.
-Therefore, how do you store brown rice?
+How you store food, fruit or vegetables can affect how long they last before going bad and how they taste.

 The best way to store unopened or opened brown rice is to keep it in a cool, dry place away from the sun or indirect heat.
-Opened brown rice should be transferred to a tightly covered glass container, plastic container or a resealable bag.
-Opened, uncooked brown rice does not have to be refrigerated.
+Opened it should be transferred to a tightly covered glass container, plastic container or a resealable bag.
+Uncooked it does not have to be refrigerated.

-Uncooked brown rice may be frozen up to 12-24 months in an airtight bag.
+Uncooked it may be frozen up to 12-24 months in an airtight bag.
 Remove as much air from the bag as possible.

 Store cooked brown rice in a sealed container in the refrigerator up to 4 days.
-Do not leave cooked brown rice out of the refrigerator for more than two hours 6.
+Do not leave it out of the refrigerator for more than two hours 5.

-Store unopened dry oatmeal in a cool, dry place away from the heat and sun.
-Opened oatmeal should be tightly covered in its original container, glass or plastic container or resealable bag.
-Opened, uncooked oatmeal does not have to be refrigerated.
+Store unopened dry oats in a cool, dry place away from the heat and sun.
+Opened it should be tightly covered in its original container, glass or plastic container or resealable bag.
+Opened, uncooked does not have to be refrigerated.

-Opened oatmeal should be stored up to one year.
+Opened it can be stored up to one year.
 Always check the dates on the packaging.
-Typically, the “best if used by date” is a quality suggestion 7.
+Typically, the “best if used by date” is a quality suggestion 6.

-The health benefits of brown rice and oatmeal are similar.
+The health benefits of each one are similar.
 They contain the same nutrients but in slightly different percentages.
 Let’s take a look at the benefits the nutrients provide.